What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: NHANES: Race, SES, and Telomere Length

-Descriptive statistics for our analytic sample are presented in Table \ref{tab:nhanesdesc}, both overall and stratified by self-reported race.
-As shown, non-Hispanic Black participants had a median telomere length (mean T/S ratio) of 1.05 (i.e., 0.05 times longer than the standard reference DNA), as compared to non-Hispanic White participants with a median telomere length of 0.98.
+Full descriptive statistics for our analytic sample are presented in Supplemental Table C1, both overall and stratified by self-reported race.
+Non-Hispanic Black participants had a median telomere length (mean T/S ratio) of 1.05 (i.e., 0.05 times longer than the standard reference DNA), as compared to non-Hispanic White participants with a median telomere length of 0.98.
 With respect to the identified socioeconomic characteristics, non-Hispanic Black versus White participants differed significantly across all 12 SES indicators, with Black participants having lower educational attainment, lower household income, and lower home ownership rates, as well as higher food insecurity and WIC utilization rates, larger household sizes, and a higher proportion uninsured, unemployed, and below the federal poverty line.
-Further, a higher proportion of Black participants reported not working or working in low blue collar occupations, a higher proportion reported being widowed, divorced, or separated, and a higher proportion reported residing in apartments, all of which suggest lower socio-economic status \citep{rose2005national}.
+Further, a higher proportion of Black participants reported not working or working in low blue collar occupations, a higher proportion reported being widowed, divorced, or separated, and a higher proportion reported residing in apartments, all of which suggest lower socioeconomic status~\citep{rose2005national}.
 Based on these factors, we then calculated propensity scores with race as the outcome using unweighted and survey-weighted logistic regressions.
-The results from these models fit are given in supplementary Table \ref{tab:nhanespropscore}.
+The results from these models fit are given in Supplemental Table C2, and plots of the resulting covariate balance statistics are given in Supplemental Figures C1 and C2.
+As shown, the SES covariate balance was improved across all variables after adjustment by both the unweighted and survey-weighted propensity scores, bringing all below a threshold of 0.1 for both the absolute standardized mean differences and Kolmogorov-Smirnov statistics.
 The propensity scores from these models were then carried forward to our later outcome models in order to estimate the ACD of telomere length by race.